 In regions plagued by reoccurring periods of war, violence, and displacement, how does past exposure to violence affect altruism toward members of different ethnic or religious groups?
 Drawing on theories of empathy-driven altruism in psychology, we propose that violence can increase individuals' capacity to empathize with others, and that empathy born of violence can in turn motivate helping behavior across group boundaries.
 We test these hypotheses using data on the hosting behavior of over 1500 Liberians during the 2010-2011 Ivorian refugee crisis in eastern Liberia, a region with a long history of cross-border, inter-ethnic violence.
 We find that individuals who experienced violence during the Liberian civil war host greater numbers of refugees.
 We also find that violence-affected individuals host a higher proportion of non-coethnic and non-coreligious refugees, as well as higher proportions of refugees who had health problems upon arrival or had fled direct violence.
 Finally, using a conjoint experiment to measure the influence of refugee attributes on respondents' willingness to host, we find that while bias against outgroup refugees is strong overall, individuals who previously experienced violence exhibit less bias and have stronger preferences for refugees in distress.
 These findings suggest that violence does not necessarily lead to greater antagonism toward outgroups, as is often assumed, and that in some circumstances it can actually promote inter-group cooperation.

-+ Building Trust in a Reformed Security Sector: Evidence from a Field Experiment with the Liberian National Police (with Robert Blair and Sabrina Karim)
++ Building Trust in a Reformed Security Sector: Evidence from a Field Experiment with the Liberian National Police (with Robert Blair and Sabrina Karim). pdf

-How to restore citizens’ trust and compliance with the police in the wake of civil war?
-We report results from an experimental evaluation of the Liberian National Police’s (LNP) “Confidence patrols” program.
-The program deployed teams of elite, newly-retrained, betterequipped police officers on recurring patrols to rural towns and villages across three Liberian counties over a period of 14 months.
-The evaluation comprised a combination of original survey data, LNP crime reports, and detailed qualitative field reports from a Liberian research assistant who embedded with the police for the duration of the experiment.
-We find that the program improved knowledge of the police and of Liberian law; enhanced security of property rights; reduced the incidence of some types of crime, notably simple assault and domestic violence; and increased reporting of more serious crimes to the LNP.
-The program did not, however, increase trust in the LNP or the government more generally; indeed, if anything it appears to have reduced satisfaction with the LNP’s performance when crimes occur, possibly because exposure to elite officers raised expectations beyond the rank-and-file LNP’s capacity to meet them.
+How to restore citizens' trust and cooperation with the police in the wake of civil war?
+We report results from an experimental evaluation of the Liberian National Police's (LNP) "Confidence Patrols" program, which deployed teams of newly-retrained, better-equipped police officers on recurring patrols to rural communities across three Liberian counties over a period of 14 months.
+We find that the program increased knowledge of the police and Liberian law; enhanced security of property rights; reduced the incidence of some types of crime, notably simple assault and domestic violence; and increased reporting of felony offenses to the LNP.
+The program did not, however, increase trust in the police, courts, or government more generally.
+The effects on crime reporting are concentrated almost entirely among residents who are disadvantaged under customary mechanisms of dispute resolution.
 We consider implications of these findings for post-conflict policing in Liberia and weak and war-torn states more generally.

 Introduction: The recent Ebola virus disease (EVD) outbreak was unprecedented in magnitude, duration and geographic scope.
 Hitherto there have been no population-based estimates of its impact on non-EVD health outcomes and health-seeking behaviour.